apakhbari/CheatSheets/Orchestration/Kubernetes/kubernetes_course.md

 - By default K8s assumes that each POD requires 0.5 CPU and 256 Mi Memory
 - When a Scheduler tries to place a POD on an node, it uses this number to identify which node has sufficient amount of resources

+- What happens when a POD exceed beyond its limit?
+  - CPU: K8s throttles the CPU for the POD
+  - Memory: K8s terminate the POD (OOM-Killed)

 ## Session 8 (9 on classes)

 ## Session 9 (11 on classes)